-Academic Load
+Academic Course Load

-Each three credit course at Western International University represents 36 contact hours (12 hours per 1 credit).
+Each three-credit course at Western International University represents 36 contact hours (12 hours per 1 credit).
 Students are expected to budget a minimum of two hours out-of-class study (eight hours per week) for each hour spent in class.

-The recommended maximum course load is two courses at one time.
-Students may not enroll in more than three three-credit courses simultaneously without prior permission.
+The recommended maximum course load is two courses at one time..
+Students may not enroll in more than two three-credit courses simultaneously without prior permission.
 This maximum includes courses taken in overlapping sessions.
 Students should contact their Academic Counselor to request an exception.
+Approval is based on previous academic success.